 Some mobile network operators can provide mobile signal booster boxes which connect to a broadband router to send your mobile calls and texts over the internet, similar to how WiFi Calling works.

 Ask your mobile network provider if a signal booster box is available if you get no signal reception or are having mobile coverage issues in your area.
 These devices are known by different names, for example: EE Signal Box, O2 Boostbox, Three Home Signal and Vodafone Sure Signal.

 Check your mobile phone antenna is not blocked

-Do you remember the first mobile phones that had their antenna sticking out of the handset like an aerial?
-Thankfully designs and technology have improved since then and the antennas are now built inside the device.
+You may remember that before smartphones, earlier generations of mobile phones (also known as feature phones) had their antennae sticking out of the handset like an aerial.
+Thankfully designs and technology have improved since then and antennas are now built inside the device.